 - Kept online filing systems updated as needed.

-- Answered incoming calls and properly routed them according to office procedure.
+- Answered an average of 80 incoming calls daily and properly routed them according to office procedure.

-- Made copies and transferred files to thumb drives as requested.
+- Made copies and transferred over 200 files to thumb drives as requested.

 - Updated office supply ordering to optimize the supply budget.

 - Administrative Professionals Conference, Orlando, FL – (2022)